wwwjwww/XRFix/code_repair_framework/README.md

 # XRFix-Code Repair Framework

 The folders are organized as follows.
-* ./experiments contains all generated fixes using different prompt templates
+* ./experiment contains all generated fixes using different prompt templates
+*   - ./experiment/experiment contains results of XRFix prompt engineering and Self-Repair results
+    - ./experiment/experiment_alpharepair contains results of our baselines AlphaRepair
+    - ./experiment/experiment_codet5 contains results of our baselines Fine-tuned CodeT5
 * ./result_cwe contains all located CWE-related errors that we obtained from static analysis
 * ./result_unity contains all located Unity-related errors that we obtained from static analysis